ropensci/roweb3/content/blog/2023-06-09-communication/index.md

 tags:
   - community
 featured: true
-description: "Communication channels announcement. rOpenSci stop interacting on Twitter."
+description: "Communication channels announcement. rOpenSci stop interacting on Twitter, bu we can meet in many other spaces."
 ---

 As [we anticipated in November 2022](/blog/2022/11/16/mastodon-en) the changes implemented by Twitter have generated a less safe and friendly space for our community.
 That is why from _June 2023_, we will stop interacting on this platform.
 We will maintain the account in hopes that we can return when Twitter is once again a safe and supportive space, but in the meanwhile will focus our communication efforts elsewhere.